“Reflect. Respect. Celebrate.” https://www.australiaday.org.au/about/

 Australia Day acknowledges and celebrates the contribution that every Australian makes to our contemporary and dynamic nation.
 From our Aboriginal and Torres Strait Islander people – who have been here for more than 65,000 years – to those who have lived here for generations, to those who have come from all corners of the globe to call our country home.

-These sentiments resonate strongly with members of the Australian Army who, each day, are proud to wear the Army uniform and serve our nation at home and abroad.
+This resonates strongly with members of the Australian Army who, each day, are proud to wear the Army uniform and serve the nation at home and abroad.

-To commemorate the federation of our nation this year, members of the Australian Army will attend ceremonies in each of the capital cities, where they will fire a traditional 21 Gun Salute.
+Each year members of the Australian Army attend Australia Day ceremonies in the capital cities, where they fire a traditional 21 Gun Salute.